User37som/libbitcoin/bx-input-set.md

 Arguments (positional):

-SIGNATURE_SCRIPT     The signature script to assign to the input.
+ENDORSEMENT_SCRIPT   The endorsement script to assign to the input.
 TRANSACTION          The Base16 transaction.
 If not specified the
                      transaction is read from STDIN.
 ```